 8. Partnership Accounts

-Final accounts of partnership firms – Basic concepts of admission,
+Final accounts of partnership firms – Basic concepts of admission, retirement and death of a partner including treatment of goodwill.

 9. Introduction to Company Accounts